dirarmdn/OneSecure/README.md

 OneSecure is a library-based application developed as part of a college project.

-## This Program
+## About This Program

-Aplikasi ini merupakan aplikasi berbasis library, aplikasi bertujuan untuk mengamankan sebuah pesan atau teks dengan metode enkripsi cryptography Advanced Encryption Standard (AES) dan Pixel Value Differencing (PVD).
+This application is a library-based application, aiming to secure a message or text using Advanced Encryption Standard (AES) and Pixel Value Differencing (PVD) cryptographic encryption methods.

-Aplikasi ini memungkinkan untuk pengguna meng-inputkan sebuah teks yang kemudian akan di enkripsi menggunakan metode AES dan bisa juga di enkripsi menggunakan metode PVD.
+This application allows users to input a text which will then be encrypted using AES method and can also be encrypted using PVD method.

-Aplikasi ini pun dilengkapi dengan fitur dekripsi yang memungkinkan pengguna untuk mendekripsi pesan atau teks yang sebelumnya sudah di enkripsi oleh metode AES atau PVD.
+The application is also equipped with a decryption feature that allows users to decrypt messages or texts that have been previously encrypted by AES or PVD methods.

 ## Features
 1. Encrypt Message (AES)